CW: detailed discussion of one person's groin area, somewhat extensive discussion of sexuality, child abuse mention

 So, I think of myself as being into being gay (because I am gay, and basically I don't have any hang-ups about that as far as I know, at least compared to some other “men who have sex with men” or whoever) and also, like, I think of myself as being pretty into sex (insofar as sex is something that I enjoy, e.g. you could qualify me as homosexual).

-Sexuality – among adult gay men – isn't always front and centre, but it often is, and it is never as hush-hush as is the case among most naturists (i.e. those who call themselves as much).
-So it is, too, in the online spaces that gay nudist-naturists populate.
+Sexuality—among adult gay men—isn't always front and centre, but it often is, and it is never as hush-hush as is the case among most people who aren't gay men.
+So it is, too, in the online spaces that gay nudist-naturists congregate.
 There are photos, as there are elsewhere on the naturist internet, but everyone in these photos appear to be men, which is to say, they have the sorts of naked bodies that gay men are typically interested in, sexually speaking.

 On most of the pornier blogs, most of them are athletic and/or thin if they are younger, big and buff if they're older, and while most of the dicks are flaccid, there is a little more leeway regarding erections than is the norm for elsewhere on the naturist internet.
 On the less porny, more body-positive blogs, the guys are more diverse but they're usually still pretty cute.